Bridgewater Associates LP Grows Stake in Lamb Weston Holdings, Inc. (NYSE:LW)

-Bridgewater Associates LP lifted its holdings in shares of Lamb Weston Holdings, Inc. (NYSE:LW) by 40.2% during the 2nd quarter, HoldingsChannel reports.
-The institutional investor owned 255,449 shares of the specialty retailer’s stock after acquiring an additional 73,274 shares during the quarter.
-Bridgewater Associates LP’s holdings in Lamb Weston were worth $20,605,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Bridgewater Associates LP increased its holdings in shares of Lamb Weston Holdings, Inc. (NYSE:LW) by 40.2% in the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 255,449 shares of the specialty retailer’s stock after purchasing an additional 73,274 shares during the quarter.
+Bridgewater Associates LP owned approximately 0.18% of Lamb Weston worth $20,605,000 at the end of the most recent reporting period.

-A number of research analysts have weighed in on LW shares.
-Jefferies Financial Group lowered their target price on Lamb Weston from $85.00 to $80.00 and set a “buy” rating on the stock in a report on Wednesday.
-Zacks Investment Research downgraded Lamb Weston from a “buy” rating to a “hold” rating and set a $79.00 target price on the stock. in a report on Tuesday, July 20th.
-Two analysts have rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock currently has a consensus rating of “Buy” and a consensus target price of $86.33.
+In related news, Director William G. Jurgensen bought 2,151 shares of the company’s stock in a transaction dated Thursday, July 29th.
+The stock was purchased at an average price of $68.65 per share, for a total transaction of $147,666.15.
+The purchase was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+0.75% of the stock is currently owned by insiders.

-Lamb Weston (NYSE:LW) last posted its quarterly earnings data on Wednesday, October 6th.
-The specialty retailer reported $0.20 EPS for the quarter, missing the consensus estimate of $0.38 by ($0.18).
+Lamb Weston (NYSE:LW) last announced its earnings results on Wednesday, October 6th.
+The specialty retailer reported $0.20 EPS for the quarter, missing the Zacks’ consensus estimate of $0.38 by ($0.18).
+The company had revenue of $984.20 million during the quarter, compared to analysts’ expectations of $1 billion.
 Lamb Weston had a return on equity of 75.97% and a net margin of 8.66%.
-The company had revenue of $984.20 million during the quarter, compared to the consensus estimate of $1 billion.
-During the same period last year, the business earned $0.61 EPS.
-The firm’s quarterly revenue was up 12.9% compared to the same quarter last year.
-Research analysts anticipate that Lamb Weston Holdings, Inc. will post 2.42 EPS for the current year.
+Lamb Weston’s revenue for the quarter was up 12.9% compared to the same quarter last year.
+During the same quarter last year, the firm posted $0.61 EPS.
+On average, analysts anticipate that Lamb Weston Holdings, Inc. will post 2.42 EPS for the current fiscal year.

-The firm also recently announced a quarterly dividend, which will be paid on Friday, December 3rd.
-Investors of record on Friday, November 5th will be given a dividend of $0.235 per share.
-This represents a $0.94 annualized dividend and a dividend yield of 1.67%.
+The business also recently announced a quarterly dividend, which will be paid on Friday, December 3rd.
+Stockholders of record on Friday, November 5th will be issued a $0.235 dividend.
+This represents a $0.94 dividend on an annualized basis and a dividend yield of 1.67%.
 The ex-dividend date of this dividend is Thursday, November 4th.
-Lamb Weston’s dividend payout ratio is currently 43.52%.
+Lamb Weston’s dividend payout ratio (DPR) is 43.52%.

-In other Lamb Weston news, Director William G. Jurgensen bought 2,151 shares of the business’s stock in a transaction that occurred on Thursday, July 29th.
-The stock was purchased at an average price of $68.65 per share, for a total transaction of $147,666.15.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Company insiders own 0.75% of the company’s stock.
+Several research firms have weighed in on LW.
+Jefferies Financial Group cut their price target on Lamb Weston from $85.00 to $80.00 and set a “buy” rating for the company in a report on Wednesday.
+Zacks Investment Research cut Lamb Weston from a “buy” rating to a “hold” rating and set a $79.00 price target for the company. in a report on Tuesday, July 20th.
+Two investment analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
+According to MarketBeat, the stock has a consensus rating of “Buy” and an average target price of $86.33.

 Lamb Weston Profile